Jungle Cruise (soundtrack): Reception

 Zanobard reviews gave a score of 8/10 and summarised "James Newton Howard’s roaring, adventurous score for Jungle Cruise is quite simply outstanding.
 The orchestral style is exquisitely rich, incredibly well-crafted and very reminiscent of those classic ’80s action adventure movies that we all love dearly, not to mention being an absolute joy to listen to pretty much from start to finish.
 The main theme then takes this style and just runs with it; the motif itself is memorable, versatile and as dashingly heroic as you could possibly hope for, and the way it and the orchestra go seamlessly hand-in-hand is pretty much the highlight of the score."
-James Southall of Movie Wave wrote "The album is too long and needs cutting back for the score to be fully-appreciated.
-It’s refreshing to hear a modern blockbuster like this filled with carefully-honed action music and not just the usual ostinato-based approach, and even if it iss perhaps a shade behind Raya and the Last Dragon in this composer’s 2021 releases, it’s still a highly entertaining piece of work.
-The recording is a bit strange – extremely wet, it doesn’t really showcase the intricate orchestration as it might – but that doesn’t stop you from enjoying it."
+James Southall of Movie Wave wrote "The album is too long and needs cutting back for the score to be fully-appreciated...
+It's refreshing to hear a modern blockbuster like this filled with carefully-honed action music and not just the usual ostinato-based approach, and even if overall I think it's perhaps a shade behind Raya and the Last Dragon in this composer’s 2021 releases, it’s still a highly entertaining piece of work.
+The recording is a bit strange – extremely wet, it doesn’t really showcase the intricate orchestration as it might – but that doesn’t stop me enjoying it."

-Soundtrack World wrote " The album does contain many short tracks with that reactive style of music.
-You can hear some excellent implementations of the themes, but sometimes, especially during some of the action scenes, the reactive music overstays its welcome a bit, if you just want to listen to the music without seeing the movie.
+Soundtrack World wrote "The album does... contain many short tracks with that reactive style of music.
+You can hear some excellent implementations of the themes, but sometimes, especially during some of the action scenes, the reactive music overstays its welcome a bit, if you just want to listen to the music without seeing the movie...
 James Newton Howard has written a wonderful score.
 It is rare that the soundtrack for an action movie is fully orchestral, and as a bonus has many amazing theme integrations."
-Jonathan Broxton wrote "Jungle Cruise is a tremendous score, enjoyable and engaging and full of highlights.
+Jonathan Broxton wrote, "Jungle Cruise is a tremendous score, enjoyable and engaging and full of highlights.
 The thematic density of the score is seriously impressive, with the two recurring main themes and the love theme standing out especially.
 The action music is brilliant – complex, interesting from both a rhythmic and orchestration point of view, and standing easily alongside some of Howard’s recent best – and the emotional apex of the score in the Tears of the Moon sequence is stunningly beautiful."
-Filmtracks.com wrote "Jungle Cruise represents most of what his collectors love about Howard's writing, reminding of the scope and tone of Fantastic Beasts and Where to Find Them in the best of ways.
-The score doesn't provide its themes with the same shamelessly extroverted, easily identifiable character in all expected situations, but the main theme definitely excels at the catchiness factor."